cpouchon/ORTHOSKIM/README.md

 ./orthoskim -m database -t nucrdna -c config_orthoskim.txt
 ```

->**NOTE:** We supplied with ORTHOSKIM a python function SortDB.py allowing to select a subset of lineages by family in gene or genome databases.
-It allows to reduce the computational time of capture steps by reducing the number of sequences and keeping a taxonomic diversity within the database.
-This function can be run directly on outputs as following:
+>**NOTE:** We also supplied with ORTHOSKIM two python functions *SortDB_family.py* and *SortDB_lineages.py*. *SortDB_family.py* allows to select a subset of lineages by family in sequence (named gene) or genomic annotations databases.
+This allows to reduce the computational time of capture steps by reducing the number of sequences by families and keeping a taxonomic diversity within the database. *SortDB_lineages.py* allows to extract within the reference sequences databases all sequences corresponding to the queried phyllum.
+These function can be run directly on outputs as following:
 ```
-SortDB.py -i chloroplast_CDS.fa -f fasta -l 3 -o selected_chloroplast_CDS.fa -m gene
+SortDB_family.py -i chloroplast_CDS.fa -f fasta -l 3 -o selected_chloroplast_CDS.fa -m gene
-SortDB.py -i chloroplast_ncbi.gb -f genbank -l 5 -o selected_chloroplast_CDS.embl -m genome
+SortDB_family.py -i chloroplast_ncbi.gb -f genbank -l 5 -o selected_chloroplast_CDS.embl -m genome
+SortDB_lineages.py -i chloroplast_CDS.fa --phylum Ericales --rank order
 ```
 with -i input genes/genomes file; -l number of queried lineages by family; -f input file format (embl/ genbank/fasta); -o output name (format fasta for genes or embl for genomes); -m mode (gene/genome)

 #### 4.2.2. assemblies and filtering

-We next perform global assemblies and format the outputs.
+We next perform global assemblies and format the SPADES outputs.
 After that, assemblies were cleaned by removing all potential contaminants.

 ```
 ./orthoskim -m assembly -t spades -c config_orthoskim.txt